Image via Wikipedia

 Pete:

 There are plenty of osseous deformities of the posterior heel that can cause posterior heel pain.
-Haglund’s deformity, first described in 1928 by Haglund (of course), is an abnormal prominence of the posterior-superior-lateral heel that can cause posterior heel pain, especially in tight heel counter shoes or sports (e.g. ice skating) http://books.google.com/books?… These deformities sometimes need to be treated surgically, but, in my experience, the deformities can be treated successfully conservatively with the treatment techniques I described earlier.
+Haglund’s deformity, first described in 1928 by Haglund (of course), is an abnormal prominence of the posterior-superior-lateral heel that can cause posterior heel pain, especially in tight heel counter shoes or sports (e.g. ice skating) link to books.google.com?… These deformities sometimes need to be treated surgically, but, in my experience, the deformities can be treated successfully conservatively with the treatment techniques I described earlier.

 As far as how they are formed, they can be caused by genetics, with individuals with a higher arched foot than normal (i.e. pes cavus deformity) having a higher calcaneal inclination angle which can increase the prominence of the posterior-superior calcaneus (which seems to be some of the problem with Allan’s foot).
 We also think these posterior heel prominences/exostoses can grow with chronic compression and tension stresses on the bone, but we aren’t sure why some people grow such large ones while others don’t.